Learn the dangers of smoking (tobacco use) and the benefits of quitting.

 Most people know that cigarette and tobacco smoking increases the risk of lung cancer and breathing problems, but few realize that it also greatly increases the risk of heart disease, peripheral vascular disease (disease in the vessels that supply blood to the arms and legs) and abdominal aortic aneurysm.

-According to the Centers for Disease Control and Prevention, the effects of cigarette smoking account for about 443,000 deaths each year in the United States—that is nearly 1 out of every 5 deaths.
-In fact, more deaths are caused each year by smoking than deaths from human immunodeficiency virus (HIV), illegal drug use, alcohol use, car accidents, suicides, and murders combined.
-Also, about 90% of all deaths from chronic obstructive pulmonary disease (COPD) are because those patients were smokers.
+According to the Centers for Disease Control and Prevention, the effects of cigarette smoking account for about 480,000 deaths each year in the United States—that is nearly 1 out of every 5 deaths.
+In fact, more deaths are caused each year by smoking than deaths from human immunodeficiency virus (HIV), illegal drug use, alcohol use, motor vehicle accidents, and firearm-related incidents combined.
+Also, about 80% of all deaths from chronic obstructive pulmonary disease (COPD) are because those patients were smokers.

 What does smoking do to my heart?